 Culture, convention, beliefs

-Trixie and Paula said they understand where these people may be coming from — and that we can't solely blame the familiar judgmental titos and titas for their “lack of tact.”
-There are many factors at play, such as cultural and religious beliefs.
+Trixie and Paula said they understand where these people may be coming from — and that we can’t solely blame the familiar judgmental titos and titas for their “lack of tact.”
+There are many factors at play, such as culture and religious beliefs.

 “The Philippines is matriarchal,” Trixie explains.
 “Filipinos do value the patriarch’s opinion but the person who makes decisions and controls the household is usually the matriarch.”

-Aside from the prized mother figure in many Filipino’s lives, the family is also a highly-valued facet of our culture – and so is keeping it alive.
+Aside from the prized mother figure in many Filipino’s lives, family is also a highly-valued facet of our culture – and so is keeping it alive.